Ammar-cheema/Railway-Reservation-System/README.md

 Railway Reservation System

-technologie we used in this project are {html  , tailwindCss , PhP  , MySQL(Database)}
+technologies we used in this project are {html  , tailwindCss , PhP  , MySQL(Database)}

 In this website passenger books it ticket/seat and the seat will be economy , buisness